 Wrap the fuel line sheathing with the supplied lengths of Velcro-edged fabric - wrap around the fuel lines and position the Velcro join line so that it can be pressed against the top outside of the cabin above the rear windows- the Velcro will hold the fuel lines neatly in place.

-Fuel pump access panel
+Fuel pump access cover

-Fit the panel behind the rear seat and secure with countersunk screws and Tinnerman washers.
+Fit the access cover and secure with countersunk screws and Tinnerman washers.

 Rear bulkhead sound curtain

 Attach the sound curtain to the rear bulkhead with about 8 evenly spaced Velcro strips.